joeroe/rpaleoclim/README.md

 [PaleoClim](http://paleoclim.org) is a set of free, high resolution paleoclimate surfaces covering the whole globe.
-It includes data on surface temperature, precipitation and the standard bioclimatic variables commonly used in ecological modelling, derived from the ‘HadCM3’ general circulation model and downscaled to a spatial resolution of up to 2.5 minutes.
+It includes data on surface temperature, precipitation and the standard bioclimatic variables commonly used in ecological modelling, derived from the HadCM3 general circulation model and downscaled to a spatial resolution of up to 2.5 minutes.

-This package provides a simple interface for downloading ‘PaleoClim’ data in R, with support for caching and filtering retrieved data by period, resolution, and geographic extent.
+This package provides a simple interface for downloading PaleoClim data in R, with support for caching and filtering retrieved data by period, resolution, and geographic extent.

 ## Installation